 By mid 2009, President Jackson retired and a new administration took power at the college.
 The new administration, instructed by CUNY Central’s new agenda for Medgar Evers College and the surrounding community, refused to support the previous administration and the local community’s commitment to progressive criminal justice education and the development of a prison reform curriculum of study, research and advocacy.
 In less than one year, the Center for NuLeadership on Urban Solutions (CNUS) was no longer welcomed on campus and was eventually evicted in December 2010.

 By the fall of 2011, the Center relocated and opened an independent office in the heart of central Brooklyn in Bedford Stuyvesant.
 The Center’s various projects, campaigns and initiatives continued throughout the period of disruption and upheaval.
 A major lawsuit was initiated by the Center for NuLeadership against CUNY and Medgar Evers College for unlawful eviction, illegal seizure of computers and constitutional violations of privacy.
-The legal documents of the lawsuit can be accessed here.
 The suit was monetarily settled out of court, by mutual agreement, resulting in a tremendous victory and resources for the Center.

 The Center for NuLeadership on Urban Solutions is now an autonomous and self-reliant research, policy, advocacy, service and training institution.
 It will long be remembered, however, as first and only public policy and academic center, housed in the largest public university system in the United States, whose staff was comprised of formerly incarcerated scholar-activists.
 It currently set-up as an inter-disciplinary global assembly space for student activists, policy makers, scholars, advocates and previously incarcerated professionals seeking to influence and change urban contemporary criminal punishment, public health, economic and social justice policy.
 It continues to grow stronger and do this serious work.